Barrier-free travel

 On this page, we have compiled some information about barrier-free travel in Mainz.

-Barrier-free Tourist Service Center
+Barrier-free Tourist Information/mainz STORE

 Tactile paving in Mainz